Who should be invited?

 Does the FAA track filed bills?

 Yes!
 The FAA tracks numerous bills that have a direct or indirect effect on Florida’s attractions industry.
 In a typical year, between 75 and 100 bills may be found on our dynamic Bill Tracker.
 The information on each bill listed is updated immediately as the Legislature takes action.
+Relevant bills will become tracked after they're filed and identified as impactful.

 If you have questions about bills we’re tracking or have concern regarding a filed bill that isn’t on our Bill Tracker list, please contact lupfer@FloridaAttractions.org